New photonic chip for isolating light may be key to miniaturizing quantum devices

-Category: Environment Hits: 0Light plays a critical role in enabling 21st century quantum information applications.
+Category: Environment Hits: 10Light plays a critical role in enabling 21st century quantum information applications.
 Limited by size, engineers need to miniaturize quantum devices, which requires re-thinking certain components for harnessing light.
 Researchers have designed a simple, compact photonic circuit that uses sound waves to rein in light.
 The team's measurements show that their approach to isolation currently outperforms all previous on-chip alternatives and is optimized for compatibility with atom-based sensors.

 Read more https://www.sciencedaily.com/releases/2021/10/211021121107.htm